 2) Retailers are scrutinizing key items more often and reacting to changes more rapidly

 In addition to expanding pricing checks, we have also noticed an increase in how quickly and frequently leading retailers respond to changes made by competitors.
 Some retailers track KVI and SSKI data from a host of competitors weekly and even react with pricing adjustments within 24 to 48 hours.
 Others are even more aggressive, mining complete Full Book scrapes on a weekly basis from hundreds of competitor locations.

 In the past, pricing data aggregated in zones was accurate enough for decision-making purposes.
-But that is not necessarily true anymore as some retailers are now pushing pricing variations out on a store by store basis.
+But that is not necessarily true anymore as some retailers are now pushing pricing variations out on a store-by-store basis.
 Other retailers who wish to react to this strategy effectively must look at every store in these chains individually where they compete.

 Leading retailers are making great strides in this area, but many others are falling behind.
 That is why RW3 helps retailers of all sizes access the data and insights they need at the right time.
 You don’t have to face these challenges alone.
 Time is of the essence, so please reach out now as the opportunity is at hand.

 Latest posts by Bruce Nagle (see all)